Frequently Asked Questions

 How should children present their investigation?

-Teams should produce a poster about their investigation, then use this as a basis to talk to teachers and judges about what they have done.
+Teams should produce a poster (or an electronic version such as a Powerpoint presentation) about their investigation, then use this as a basis to talk to teachers and judges about what they have done.
 They are free to choose the format – it might include descriptions of what they have done, drawings, graphs, photographs, or even a collage of materials they have used.
-Our judges look forward to seeing the children’s posters when they come to visit!
+Our judges look forward to seeing the children’s posters!